-Earning and maintaining a Social License to Operate (SLO) takes work - it is not something that comes for free.
-That being said, I don't think it is rocket science.
-What I have found useful is a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
+Earning and maintaining a Social-Licence-to-Operate (SLO) takes work - it is not something that comes for free - but it doesn't need to be complicated.
+What I have found useful is a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its social licence and the quality of the social licence leads directly to easily identifiable benefits to the company.
 The model is the basis of the toolkit.

 There are three ways you can use the toolkit and they are all available to you at no cost.
 You can browse and view the guides and resources for an instant fix; you can save what you need in your personal toolkit for future reference on-line or you can download from your personal toolkit onto your own computer.

-I'd like to think that by using the toolkit you will be able to work things out for yourself but if you still have questions or you are still stuck please complete the form below and I'll get back to you with some ideas.
+I'd like to think that by using the toolkit you will be able to work things out for yourself but if not, and you need a bit more help, use the contact form to tell me where you are stuck and I'll get back to you with some ideas.

 Competition for land is always an issue for companies and communities.
 Compensation for damage and the displacement and resettlement of communities is a challenging experience for all concerned often leading to conflict over the right to land and its use.

 In-migration is an inevitable consequence of project development and although a case can be made that growth benefits trade, employment, infrastructure, and services, the overwhelming experience from the resources sector is that host communities suffer.

 Changes to the natural environment made by companies when they develop projects inevitably bring new risks into local communities.
 How these translate into impacts depends on the effectiveness of plans and activities aimed at reducing, remediating and offsetting.